Sign in

 Ask Fintool Equity Research AI

-Darren Aftahi's questions to Bitdeer Technologies Group (BTDR) leadership • Q3 2024
+Darren Aftahi's questions to Bitdeer Technologies (BTDR) leadership • Q3 2024

 Question

-Darren Aftahi questioned the potential impact of a new U.S. administration on the ASIC business, the need for in-house expertise for a Tier 3 data center build-out, and the relative regulatory environments of Texas versus Ohio.
+Darren Aftahi of ROTH Capital Partners, LLC questioned the potential impact of a new U.S. administration on the ASIC business, the strategy for acquiring human capital for the HPC venture, the preferred operating model for these data centers, and the comparative regulatory environments of Texas and Ohio.

 Answer

-Jihan Wu and Jeff LaBerge stated they do not anticipate any significant impact from a new administration.
-On the HPC business model, Jeff LaBerge noted they are open to various partnership structures, which will determine human capital needs.
-Haris Basit added that both Texas and Ohio have pro-business environments, and the final site decision will be driven by commercial factors, not regulatory hurdles.
+Executive Jihan Wu and Head of Capital Markets Jeff LaBerge stated they do not anticipate a significant impact from a new administration on their ASIC plans.
+Jeff LaBerge explained they are open to various partnership models for HPC, which will determine human capital needs.
+Executive Haris Basit added that both Texas and Ohio offer pro-business environments and commercial factors, not regulations, will drive decisions.

 Ask Fintool Equity Research AI

-Darren Aftahi's questions to HIVE Digital Technologies Ltd (HIVE) leadership
+Darren Aftahi's questions to HIVE Digital Technologies (HIVE) leadership

-Darren Aftahi's questions to HIVE Digital Technologies Ltd (HIVE) leadership • Q3 2025
+Darren Aftahi's questions to HIVE Digital Technologies (HIVE) leadership • Q3 2025

 Question